uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

     "messages": [
         {
             "id": "sample-unactivated-services-notification",
-            "title": "You need to modify your NetID account to activate essential UW Services.", "goLiveDate": "2017-08-01T09:30",
+            "title": "PRIORITY NOTIFICATIONS ARE DEPRECATED.
+You need to modify your NetID account to activate essential UW Services.", "goLiveDate": "2017-08-01T09:30",
             "expireDate": "2017-08-02",
             "priority": "high",